bcgov/bctw-ui/README.md

-# bctw-ui
-BC Telemetry Warehouse UI
+# BC Telemetry Warehouse UI
 Front-end for the BC Telemetry Warehouse.